airbnb/swift/swift.md

 }
 ```

-* <a id='preconditions-and-asserts'></a>**Handle an unexpected condition with an `assert` combined with appropriate logging in production when you can recover from it.
-Otherwise, use a `precondition` method to validate the input or `fatalError`.** This strikes a balance between crashing and providing insight into unexpected conditions in the wild.
-Only prefer `fatalError` over `precondition` when the failure message is dynamic since `precondition` doesn't show the crash message in the crash report for Release builds. (<a href='#preconditions-and-asserts'>link</a>)
+* <a id='preconditions-and-asserts'></a>**Handle an unexpected but recoverable condition with an `assert` method combined with the appropriate logging in production.
+If the unexpected condition is not recoverable, prefer a `precondition` method or `fatalError()`.** This strikes a balance between crashing and providing insight into unexpected conditions in the wild.
+Only prefer `fatalError` over a `precondition` method when the failure message is dynamic, since a `precondition` method won't report the message in the crash report. (<a href='#preconditions-and-asserts'>link</a>)

 ```swift
 func didSubmit(text text: String) {